mavantgarderc/pantheon.nvim/README.md

 ### Switch Themes Dynamically

-- In Neovim command mode: `:lua require("pantheon").load("lantern-corps/yellow")`
+- In Neovim command mode: `:lua require("prismpunk").load("lantern-corps/yellow")`
-- Or use the traditional way: `:colorscheme pantheon`
+- Or use the traditional way: `:colorscheme prismpunk`

 ### Commands
-- `:PantheonExportGhostty`: Export current theme to Ghostty config.
+- `:PrismpunkExportGhostty`: Export current theme to Ghostty config.
-- `:PantheonReload`: Clear cache and reload the current theme (for live dev changes).
+- `:PrismpunkReload`: Clear cache and reload the current theme (for live dev changes).
-- `:PantheonListThemes`: List all available themes.
+- `:PrismpunkListThemes`: List all available themes.
 - More commands coming soon for preview and random selection.

 ## Features